 - In another episode, Foggy is revealed to be one of these.

-- Sheldon on The Big Bang Theory is one of these.
+- Sheldon Cooper on The Big Bang Theory is one of these.
 In an episode where Sheldon abruptly decides to move out (because he can't figure out any other way to keep a secret from Leonard) Howard and Raj list off reasons why Sheldon would move out.
-Raj very seriously asks "Did you make fun of trains?"
+Howard very seriously asks, "Did you make fun of trains?"

 - In another episode the four of them take a trip to San Francisco by train.

-- In another episode, Sheldon states that he always tells people if they only have one day in LA, they should make it a "train day", after which he proceeds to describe an itinerary that includes eating at two different train cars turned into hotdog stands.
-Doesn't sound like your cup of tea?
-Then I guess you just hate fun.
+- In another episode, Sheldon states that he always tells people if they only have one day in LA, they should make it a "train day", after which he proceeds to describe an itinerary that includes eating at two different train cars turned into hot-dog stands.

 - While it's never mentioned afterwards, when Chris first meets Sam in Life On Mars, he asks if he'd ever been to the train museum in Hyde, where Sam had just transferred from.